gobo7793/Geckarbot/README.md

 1. Create Application
 2. Create a Bot for the app
 3. Get the Bot token and put it into `DISCORD_TOKEN` in `.env` file
-4. Get the OAuth2-URL for the Bot (eg. use scope `Bot` and Permissions `Send Messages`
+4. Get the OAuth2-URL for the Bot
 5. Open the URL and add the Bot to a Server (you need Manage Server rights for this)

 To start the bot: `python3 Geckarbot.py`